Brandon Spikes: Buffalo Bills (second stint)

 Spikes signed a one-year contract with the Buffalo Bills on August 7, 2016.

 NFL statistics

 Personal life

 As a child, Spikes was raised by his brother, Breyon Middlebrooks, while their mother, Sherry Allen, worked 12-hour days at a fiberglass plant.
 In 2003, Middlebrooks was found guilty of first-degree murder and sentenced to life in prison, the result of a drug deal in 2001.
-He writes to Spikes regularly and watches what games he can from his cell at Scotland Correctional Institute in Laurinburg, North Carolina.
+He writes to Spikes regularly and watched what games featuring Spikes that he could from his cell at Scotland Correctional Institute in Laurinburg, North Carolina.
 He is the younger cousin of former NFL linebacker Takeo Spikes.

-He is married to Lela Woods, with whom he shares a daughter, and both of them appeared on Oxygen's special on his Florida teammate Aaron Hernandez.
+Lela Woods, with whom he shares a daughter, both appeared on Oxygen's special on his Florida teammate Aaron Hernandez.